35 Claude Code skills on GitHub: claude-video, WRITING.md, paper2code, skill-doctor, skills-manage

 1. Use the transcript anchors above as the primary source packet.
 If you add outside context, label it clearly as outside context and keep it secondary.

-2. Create a source-check table with columns: timestamp, claim, what the demo proves, confidence, and what still needs verification.
+2. Create a source-check table with columns: timestamp, claim, transcript support, what the demo proves, confidence, and what still needs verification.

-3. Extract the actual teachable claims from the video.
+3. Extract the actual teachable mechanism from the video: Extract the creative production loop, especially where the human keeps taste, selection, and final judgment.
 Do not invent claims that are not supported by the title, lesson frame, or transcript anchors.

 5. Include: